constROD/bin/README.md

 # @constrod/create-app

-A custom CLI that provides a template to different kind of application.
+A custom CLI that provides a template for different kind of applications.

 ## List of app supported: